dgaydukov/cert-aws/sa/files/sa.md

 * `kms:GrantOperations` - list of kms actions that user can grant when he grant permission to iam entity (For example user can grant only `kms:Encrypt` permission)
 * `kms:GranteePrincipal` - set to whom user can grant permission (can be list of iam entities)
-* `kms:RetiringPrincipal` - set who can be retiring principle, who can retire given grant (can be list of iam entities)
+* `kms:RetiringPrincipal` - set who can be retiring principle, who can retire given grant (can be list of iam entities) Disable key:
+* if you want to delete key, but not sure if anybody use it, you can disable it and see
+* you can disable/enable CMK, but you can't do this with aws managed key (they always enabled)

 ###### CloudHSM
 Dedicated HSM (Hardware Security Module) instance within aws cloud.
 You can securely generate/store/manage cryptographic keys.
 HSM provides secure key storage and cryptographic operations within a tamper-resistant hardware device.